-Picked up by Sheriff’s Office vans at various locations throughout the county, STAR Campers come together at the YMCA Camp Loma Mar.
+Picked up by Sheriff’s Office vans at various locations throughout the county, STAR Campers come together at the YMCA Jones Gulch.

-For more information on Camp Loma Mar, please visit the camp’s website.
+For more information about YMCA Jones Gulch, please visit the camp’s website.

-The first STAR Camp was organized in 1995 by the office of then-Sheriff Don Horsley of San Mateo County.
-Twenty years later, it has become one of the Sheriff’s Office’s premiere programs for county youth.
+The first STAR Camp was organized in 1994 by the office of then-Sheriff Don Horsley of San Mateo County.
+Twenty-five years later, it has become one of the Sheriff’s Office premiere programs for the youth in our county.

 Inspired by an Indiana State Police program called “Respect for Law Camp,” STAR Camp was designed from the beginning to forge trusting personal relationships between young citizens and law enforcement officers.
 A natural extension of that mission, the program now engages participants in learning and discussion of timely community law enforcement and security issues such as gang-related conflict, bullying, and cyber security.